Jaserto/bash-exercises/README.md

 # bash-exercises
-A selection of bash exercises to learn and practice.
+A selection of shell exercises to learn and practice.🐚

 Includes directories, crontab, files exercises, etc...